simeononsecurity/simeononsecurity.ch/content/articles/how-to-ask-better-questions/index.en.md

 When asking a question, be respectful of the person's time and expertise.
 Avoid asking questions that are too basic or irrelevant to the conversation, and be mindful of their schedule and workload.
 If you're unsure if a question is appropriate or relevant, ask for permission to ask the question before diving in.

 For example, if you're in a meeting with a busy executive, avoid asking questions that can be easily answered by a quick Google search.
 Instead, ask specific questions that demonstrate your understanding of the topic and respect for their time.

+## Conclusion

+In conclusion, asking effective questions is a valuable skill that can help us gain knowledge, solve problems, and spark new ideas.
+By doing our research, asking specific and focused questions, seeking opinions and experiences, using questions to spark deeper conversations, and being respectful of the person's time, we can make the most out of our interactions and conversations, and avoid wasting time on irrelevant or unproductive questions.